Pankaj Gupta (sports administrator): Link with Dhyan Chand

 Pankaj Gupta was the first coach of Dhyan Chand.
 The latter's actual name was Dhyan Singh.
 Gupta gave him the title of "Chand" or moon, and predicted that one day he would shine like a moon.
 So close were the two that when Jhansi Heroes went to Kolkata to participate in Beighton Cup, all the players put up in hotel, but Dhyan Chand stayed with Gupta.
 Dhyan Chand has narrated many stories about Gupta.
 Here is one about their drive through the Dutch countryside: "Pankaj Gupta took us for a drive through a small narrow village which lay on our way to Doorn.
 We saw Dutch women lining up the streets peddling fresh fish caught from the dykes.
 The Bengali that he was, Pankaj Gupta remarked that the sight reminded him very much of the villages in Bengal.
 These Dutch women in their colourful costumes and wooden shoes presented a typical rural Dutch scene."

 Sports administration

 Gupta was the Secretary of the Bengal Hockey Association for more than a decade continuously from 1936.
 He held official positions in Indian Football Association and was active in founding the All India Football Federation.
 He was Honorary Treasurer of the organisation in its year of inception and was president subsequently.
 He was instrumental in the founding of the National Cricket Club and the construction of the stadium at Eden Gardens.
 In the 1944 New Year Honours list, the British government appointed him a Member of the Order of the British Empire (MBE) in recognition of his contribution to sports administration.

+Gupta was also associated with Wari Club and Dhaka D.S.A.